nk3099/Azure_Projects/readme.md

 2. Moves those files from `source` to `destination/csvFiles`.
 3. Deletes the original files from `source` after successful copying.
 4. Fetches CSV files from **Git via HTTPS** and places them directly into `destination/csvFiles`.
-5. Identifies files whose names start with `Sales`.
+5. Identifies files whose names start with `Fact`.
-6. Copies only those selected `Sales` files to the `reporting` container.
+6. Copies only those selected `Fact` files to the `reporting` container.

 ---